This passage is found in the Revised Common Lectionary Year B (Most recently: Sept 22, 2024)

 The word διακονος does have a variety of meanings, from "waiter" as in someone who waits on tables, but also someone who acts as an agent on behalf of someone.
 In Mark's Gospel the word describes angels and women who attend to Jesus.
 In this way, Mark's usage attests to the idea of service to the needy, but the service always involves Jesus.

 παιδιον ("child", 9:36, 37) The word here can mean "kid" but can also mean "child" (as in my kid) or "slave."
 In our culture, we have seen this passage almost exclusively in light of the idea of "my child," a precious offspring of someone.
-However, the social context of youth ought not to be lost -- children did not have great social status and were not the focus of parental energy.
+We live in the era of "intense parenting" in which parents devote great resources to raising their children, often in smaller families.
+However, the social context of the Gospels ought not to be lost -- children did not have great social status and were not the focus of parental energy.
 In this sense, Jesus is acting toward the "least", namely, the people without voice, vote, income or status.

 εναγκαλισμενος ("hug", 9:36 and 10:16) This word is only used twice in the whole New Testament, both times in Mark!, when Jesus takes children into his arm.
 This is also a reminder of what it means to welcome someone in the name of Christ, to bring them close enough that you can see their beauty, but also their warts, stinky breath and dirty fingernails.